abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 Natural transformations in programming.
 Natural transformations on the list functor
 ===

-Here, we will see some more natural transformations and will examine further this elusive the naturality condition in the context of programming.

-Before, we said that we shouldn't worry too much about naturality, as it is satisfied every time.
-Statistically, however, this is not true --- as far as I am concerned, about 99.999 percent of transformations aren't really natural (I wonder if you can compute that percentage properly?).
-But at the same time, it just so happens (my favourite phrase when writing about maths) that all transformations that we care about *are* natural.
+In the course of this book, we learned that programming/computer science is the study of the category of types in programming languages.
+However (in order to avoid this being too obvious) in the computer science context, we use different terms for the standard category-theoretic concepts.

+We learned that objects are known as *types*, products and coproducts are, respectively, *objects/tuple* types and *sum* types.
+And, in the last chapter, we learned that functors are known as *generic types*.
+Now it's the time to learn what natural transformations are in this context.
+They are known as *(parametrically) polymorphic functions*.

 Pointed functors again
 ---

 Now, suppose this sounds a bit vague.
 If only we had some example of a natural transformation in programming, that we can use...
-But wait, we do have one!
-We showed a natural transformation in the previous chapter, when we talked about what pointed functors.
+But wait, we did show a natural transformation, in the previous chapter, when we talked about pointed functors.

 That's right, a functor is pointed when there is a natural transformation between it and the identity functor i.e. to have one green arrow for every object/type.

 ![Pointed functor](../11_natural_transformations/pointed_functor.svg)

 And this clearly is a natural transformation.
-As a matter of fact, if we get down to the nitty-griti, it resembles a lot the equivalence diagram that we saw earlier --- both transformations involve the identity functor, and both transformations have the same category as source and target, that's why we can put everything in one circle (we don't do that in the equivalence diagram, but that's just a matter of presentation).
-The only difference between the two transformations is that an equivalence requires that a functor be *isomorphic* to the identity functor (i.e. it is two-way), while for a functor to be pointed, there must only be a natural transformation from it (one-way) (so the equivalence functor is pointed, but not the other way around).
+As a matter of fact, if we get down to the nitty-gritty, we would see that it resembles a lot the equivalence diagram that we saw earlier --- both transformations involve the identity functor, and both transformations have the same category as source and target, that's why we can put everything in one circle (we don't do that in the equivalence diagram, but that's just a matter of presentation).

+Actually, the only difference between the two transformations is that an equivalence is defined by a natural *natural isomorphism* of a given functors to the identity functor ( $ID \cong f \circ g $ and $ID \cong g \circ f$), while a pointed functor is defined by a one-way *natural transformation* from the identity functor ($ID \to f $)  i.e. the equivalence functor is pointed, but not the other way around).

 Polymorphic functions as natural transformations
 ---

-In the previous chapter, we said that a natural transformation is equivalent to a polymorphic function in programming.
-But wait, wasn't natural transformation something else (and much more complicated)?
+We said that a natural transformation is equivalent to a (parametrically) polymorphic function in programming.
+But wait, wasn't natural transformation something else (and much more complicated):

 > Two functors $F$ and $G$ that have the same type signature (so $F : C \to D$ and $G : C \to D$ for some categories $C$ and $D$), and a family of morphisms in the target category $D$ (denoted $\alpha : F \Rightarrow G$) one for each object in $C$.
 Morphisms that map each object of the target of $F$ (or the image of $F$ in $D$ as it is also called) to some object in the target of $G$.